 Tulips (genus Tulipa) and Daffodils (genus Narcissus) are often the first flowers of spring.
 Tulips are available for U.S. Department of Agriculture plant hardiness zones 3 through 9, while daffodils grow in USDA zones 3 through 11.
 Most daffodils feature bright yellow tubular flowers, while tulips come in a rainbow of colors.
-Mixing the two bulbs in a single bed creates a colorful spring display and can increase the flowering period if you mix early-flowering daffodils with midseason or late-blooming tulips.
+Mixing the two bulbs in a single bed creates a colorful spring display.
+It can increase the flowering period if you mix early-flowering daffodils with midseason or late-blooming tulips.
 Both flowers grow best with full, all-day sunlight and have similar care needs, making them amiable companions.

-1. Spread a 2-inch (5 cm) thick layer of compost and 1 pound (450 g) of 10-10-10 fertilizer over every 50 square feet (4.6 square meters) of garden bed in the fall.
+1. Spread a 2-inch (5 cm) thick layer of compost and 1 pound (450 g) of 10-10-10 fertilizer over every 50 square feet (4.6 square meters) of the garden bed in the fall.
 Dig the compost and fertilizer into the top 6 inches (15 cm) of soil with a shovel.

 3. Dig a planting hole for each bulb using a trowel.
 Make the hole deep enough that the flat bottom of the bulb is at a depth equal to about three times the bulb's width.
-Set the bulbs in their holes, and fill the holes in with soil.
+Set the bulbs in their holes and fill the holes in with soil.

 4. Water the bulb bed immediately after planting to help settle the soil.
 The tulips daffodils require no further care until growth begins in spring.

 5. Resume watering when the bulbs send up shoots in spring.
 Provide about 1 inch (2.5 cm) of water weekly, or enough to moisten the top 6 inches (15 cm) of soil, if spring rain doesn't keep the soil moist.